intel/x86-simd-sort/README.md

 can configure meson to build them both by using `-Dbuild_tests=true` and `-Dbuild_benchmarks=true`.

+## Build using OpenMP

+`qsort`, `argsort`, and `keyvalue_qsort` can achieve even greater performance (up-to 3x speedup) through parallelization with [OpenMP](https://www.openmp.org/).
+By default, OpenMP support is disabled; to enable it, set the `-Duse_openmp=true` flag when configuring Meson.
+If you are using only the static SIMD implementations, compile with `-fopenmp -DXSS_USE_OPENMP`.

+OpenMP-based parallel sorting routines are used for arrays larger than a specific threshold where threading makes sense.
+The number of threads is limited to a maximum of 16.
+You can control the number of threads by setting the `OMP_NUM_THREADS` environment variable.

 ## Using x86-simd-sort as a Meson subproject

 If you would like to use this as a Meson subproject, then create `subprojects`